Wi-Fi Ereaders, Storage, Navigation, and Battery Life

-Ereader Wi-Fi and Storage.When you buy a new ebook or borrow one from a library, you'll need a way to transfer the material to your ebook reader and then a place to store it.
+Ereader Connectivity.When you buy a new ebook or borrow one from a library, you'll need to transfer the material to your ebook reader.